CWR Asset Management Suite

 The Main Functionality

 A registration form for a song, has many requirements.
-It needs to be appealing to users so they can register their music, with a very appealing and easy to read interface.
+It needs to be appealing to users so they can register their music, with a very easy to read even friendly feeling interface.
 The user interface also needs to be useful by administrators to navigate horizontally and vertically as many as 50 rows of cards up and down the same page, to minimize rows.
 They need to be able to refer to different rows to input detailed unique data in 4 of the 9 cards.

 This means that the interaction design is fairly complex but the user interface needs to be highly intuitive, and not easy to make an error without excellent recovery and ability to recognize mistakes.